Skip to contents

 Seurat object Already processed: normalisation, UMAP, cluster labels.

-Step 1 – Build the Matisse object
+Step 1 – Build the Matisse object (PSI is computed in the same call)

 library(Matisse)